schohan/ragapi/README.md

 # About
+NOTE: This PoC is Work in Progress and not complete.
+Only simple Q&A flow works.

 This is a PoC for a RAG application.
 It does use a few langchain libraries but it is not using the full langchain framework.
 A langchain based version will be created separately.
 This is not a reference implementation for production use.

 ## Setup Guide